 Working with a software outsourcing company is a long-term investment.
 The outsourcing partner goes through an initial learning curve to learn about your product, your business, and your processes.
 But once the outsourcing partner has gained that initial know-how, they are best positioned to contribute with ideas and be proactive, and you can see the benefits of a long-term collaboration.

-Here are the most important criteria we believe will impact an outsourcing collaboration’s success:
+Here are the most important criteria we believe will impact an outsourcing collaboration’s success in 2023 and beyond:

 1. The outsourcing vendor thinks and acts like a partner